Wear Sunscreen the Right Way

 How to wear sunscreen properly to get the maximum protection |

-Believe it or not, most people do not use sunscreen the right way and aren’t even aware of it!
-If you don't wear sunscreen correctly (even if you have a good sunscreen), you reduce its effectiveness and ability to guard you against the sun.
+Believe it or not, most people do not use sunscreen the right way and aren’t even aware of it.
+If you don't wear sunscreen correctly (even if you have a really good sunscreen), you reduce its effectiveness and ability to guard you against the sun's harmful UV rays.

 The following steps will help you learn how to wear sunscreen the right way for maximum sun protection.
-So, to keep your skin young and healthy, make sure you are doing all of these things:
+To keep your skin young and healthy, make sure you are doing all of these things!

-- If you are using a chemical sunscreen, it's best to wait 30 minutes after applying before going outside so the filters have time to soak into your skin and form a protective layer.
-You don't have to wait for all-physical sunscreens, but it's generally a good idea to apply sunscreen 15-30 minutes before sun exposure.
+- Wait for your sunscreen to work: If you are using a chemical sunscreen, it's best to wait 20-30 minutes after applying before going outside so the UV filters have time to soak into your skin and form a protective layer.
+You don't have to wait for all-physical sunscreens.
+Sunscreens with titanium dioxide and zinc oxide actives are effective as soon as you put it on.
+However, since there are sunscreens with both chemical and physical UV filters, it's generally a good idea to apply sunscreen 15-30 minutes before sun exposure.

-- Apply 1/4 teaspoon of sunscreen on your whole face to ensure adequate coverage (1/4 teaspoon is about the size of a nickel).
+- Use sunscreen liberally: Apply 1/4 teaspoon of sunscreen on your whole face to ensure adequate coverage.
+(1/4 teaspoon is about the size of a nickel if your sunscreen is runny and flat.
+If your blob of sunscreen is thicker and rises higher, it will be about the size of a penny.)
 For your face and neck, 1/2 teaspoon will suffice.
-This may seem like a lot of sunscreen, but if you don't apply the proper amount, you won't have a thick enough layer of sunscreen on your skin for adequate protection.
+For your body, 2 tablespoons or 1 ounce is the recommended amount.
+This may seem like a lot of sunscreen, but if you don't apply the proper amount, you won't have a thick enough layer of sunscreen on your skin to form a shield for adequate protection.

-- Pat on sunscreen instead of rubbing it in.
-This will reduce irritation and also ensure that the sunscreen is applied evenly all over.
+- The motion of the potion: Pat on sunscreen instead of rubbing it in.
+This will help reduce skin irritation and also ensure that the sunscreen is applied evenly all over.
+You want a uniform film of sunscreen on your skin to get uniform protection.

 - Wear sunscreen every day, even on rainy days or on days you stay indoors, because UV rays still penetrate through clouds and windows.
 People think that you only need to wear sunscreen when it's sunny, but UV rays are present regardless of whether you see the sun or not.

-- Wear sunscreen every day, especially if you use exfoliating products (ex. prescription retinoids, glycolic acid) and/or if you’re taking antibiotics because all of these products can cause photosensitivity.
-My friend’s mom didn’t stay out of the sun and didn’t wear sunscreen when she was on antibiotics and ended up getting white blotches on her chest that are still there today.
-So be careful!
+- Wear sunscreen every day, especially if you use exfoliating products (ex. prescription retinoids, glycolic acid) and/or if you’re taking antibiotics.
+All of these products can cause photosensitivity.
+As a cautionary tale, my friend’s mom didn’t stay out of the sun and didn’t wear sunscreen when she was on antibiotics and ended up getting white blotches on her chest that are still there today.
+So be careful and protect your skin from the sun when you are using protects that increase your skin's sensitivity to sunlight.

 - Virtually all UV filters are oil soluble, which means they are not removed by water.
-To completely remove sunscreen, it’s best to use an oil-based cleanser (milky/cream type cleansers or cleansing oils).
+To completely remove sunscreen, it’s best to use an oil-based cleanser (milky/cream type cleansers or cleansing oils) or some kind of makeup remover that can remove waterproof actives.

 - Just like how you should wash off any makeup before going to bed, you should remove sunscreen before going to sleep.
 This will prevent any unnecessary irritation and clogged pores that the sunscreen may cause.

-- Wear sunscreen not only on your face, but also on your neck (including the back of the neck) and hands (places that show signs of aging the fastest).
-I think it's also a good idea to wear sunscreen on any bare body parts that will be exposed to the sun, such as your ears, lips, hairline, top of the head if bald, balding, or shaved, and top of your feet (especially if you want to avoid flip flop tan lines).
+- Wear sunscreen not only on your face, but also on your neck (including the back of the neck) and hands.
+These are two places that show signs of aging the fastest!
+It's also a good idea to wear sunscreen on any bare body parts that will be exposed to the sun, such as your ears, lips, hairline, top of the head if bald, balding, or shaved, and top of your feet (especially if you want to avoid flip flop tan lines).

 For more questions or concerns about sunscreen, check out the Skin FAQ.